insooth/insooth.github.io/testable-design.md

 void injectable(T t, U u);
 ```

 can be called with any `T` and any `U`.
 We can use type deduction and ask compiler to figure out types of passed arguments for us.
-If we want to limit the set of acceptable type of some semantics, we shall use predefined or define a [concept](http://en.cppreference.com/w/cpp/language/constraints "Constraints and concepts").
+If we want to limit the set of acceptable type of some semantics, we shall use predefined one or define custom [concept](http://en.cppreference.com/w/cpp/language/constraints "Constraints and concepts").

 Type deduction will not work with all templated code out-of-the-box, due to fact that templates match the exact type as it was passed.
 This is the main concern for lambda expression that are _convertible_ to `std::function` but implicit conversion won't work in the templated code: